nuclearthinking/unspoken/README.md

 # UNSPOKEN

-Convert audio to conversation separeted by speakers.
+Convert audio to text-conversation separeted by speakers.

 Start with this command.